 KZC 45.50 requires that development or use of a park occur consistent with a Master Plan and be reviewed through a community review process established by the Parks and Community Services Director.
 The standards relating to the required Master Plan are currently detailed in the KZC.
-However, because parks are under the purview of the Parks and Community Services Director and there are no substantive standards for parks in the KZC, KZC Section 45.50 is proposed to be deleted.
+The KZC also requires the HCC hold a public hearing for any required park Master Plan, although there is no regulatory guidance provided to the HCC.
+Because parks are under the purview of the Parks and Community Services Director and there are no substantive standards for parks in the KZC, KZC 45.50 is proposed to be deleted or revised to remove procedural and regulatory purview from the Zoning Code.